 If the camera had been set to overexpose an f-stop or 2, the photo would have actually been exposed properly.

 The lower photo was adjusted for exposure and color temperature in Photoshop.
 You can see it is brighter and a more desirable color.
-Photo Editing software: Picasa is a free program that you can download from www.Picasa.com
+Photo Editing software: Gimp is a free program that you can download from www.gimp.org.

 Depending on how good it is, the software that came with your camera is usually simple to use and will do a good job in many situations.
 The only hard part of course may be learning more new software.

 Many have an auto correct button that will analyze your dark photo and make adjustments with one click.
-I am not a big fan of them as I like complete control over highlights, shadows and mid-tones.
+I am not a big fan of them as I like complete control over highlights, shadows and midtones.
 Most people will have good success with these.
 I use Adobe Lightroom when processing large numbers of images and Adobe Camera RAW to process one or two at a time as I did in the example below.

 In the photo below, I really like the curtains as a background when photographing this high school senior at her grand mom's house.
 There was very strong back-lighting coming through the curtains and very little other light in the room.